 Every profitable blogger needs help.
 Some help you’ll get from a team.
 Before you expand to needing a team, you will rely on resources like these that help you to run your business efficiently.
 These blogging tools for beginners are for just that, helping to automate or make premium those tasks that are important to you.

 When you’re a blogger, a lot of things come your way demanding your attention and your coins.
 It can be difficult to decipher which ones you really need and which ones you can do without.
-These blogging tools for beginners that I recommend are the tools I wish I had when I was just starting out.
+These are the blogging tools for beginners that I recommend and wish I had when I was just starting out.

 From this list, I’ve culled the fat.
 I won’t even talk about the ones I tried and stopped using.
 I’m focusing on just the ones I truly believe you need because they will help you on your blogging journey.
 Not only will they make your work easier, they will help you to be a more profitable blogger, whether bringing you traffic or freeing up time so you can focus on your main goals.